November 20, 2019

 To ensure that teachers understand how to monitor their students’ internet use and are physically and technically able to do it, school districts should:

-Importantly, filters should be configured so that if content has been blocked, a teacher can unblock it if they want to use it in their class.
-This makes filtering less disruptive to lessons, gives teachers more autonomy in choosing learning materials, and reduces the burden on network admins.
+Importantly, web content filters should be configured so that if content has been blocked, a teacher can unblock it if they want to use it in their class.
+This makes content filtering less disruptive to lessons, gives teachers more autonomy in choosing learning materials, and reduces the burden on network admins.

 Between setting up and adding computers to networks, handling security breaches, and maintaining IT infrastructure, network admins have enough on their plates.
 Their involvement with filtering should be limited to setting up district-level filtering that includes CIPA-compliant rules and other important capabilities, such as filtering support for all end-point operating systems, search term visibility, Google and YouTube controls, and self-harm alerts.
-Teachers can take it from there by supervising their students when they use the internet in the classroom, and when necessary, unblocking content that supports learning objectives.
+Teachers can take it from there by using the school network monitoring software and supervising their students when they use the internet in the classroom, and when necessary, unblocking content that supports learning objectives.

-With this approach to filtering, everyone’s lives will be easier.
-Network admins won’t receive frantic requests to unblock content, and teachers won’t have their lessons interrupted because of an overzealous filter.
+With this approach to content filtering, everyone’s lives will be easier.
+Having a software for education means network admins won’t receive frantic requests to unblock content, and teachers won’t have their lessons interrupted because of an overzealous filter.
 Fewer support requests; more learning.